Installing HydePHP using Composer#

 _site directory to your web server's document root, and you're ready to go.

-You can even use GitHub pages to host your site for free.
-That's what the Hyde website does, using a CI that automatically builds and deploys this site.
+You can even use GitHub Pages to host your site for free.
+That's what the Hyde website does, using an Actions CI workflow that automatically builds and deploys this site.

 Here's some ideas of what to read next: